wp-plugins/spiffy-calendar/readme.txt

    Spiffy Calendar -> Calendar Options

-4. Edit or create a page on your blog which includes the shortcode [spiffy-calendar] and visit the page you have edited or created.
-You should see your calendar in action.
+4. Edit or create a page on your blog which includes one of the shortcodes:

-5. Shortcodes available are:

 * 	[spiffy-calendar] for the monthly calendar
 *	[spiffy-minical] for the mini version of the monthly calendar